Panama Foundation & Corporation (IBC) Combination Structure

 Proper Management Can Be Key

+When these structures are combined into the International Fiduciary Structure (IFS) they will be managed by an independent third party, which is our Panama law firm.
 Even if the assets are not in your control, you can still make recommendations to your hired managers which they are bound to follow so long as there is nothing illegal in what you are requesting.